 Even so, I still had to do my part in this.
 I had already in the past expressed wanting him to share his feelings more and to be more open.
 That’s exactly what he was doing, but it was in a way I didn’t expect.
 I could have easily gone on the defensive, made assumptions, and gotten angry.
 Granted, I didn’t like it, but there wasn’t any need for me to let my emotions dictate how I would answer.
 Especially since he was careful with his dialogue–“I never viewed this phrase to mean any of those things".
 He didn’t state it as fact but highlighted what the phrase meant to him specifically.
 I kept this key thing in mind: the objective is to understand and keep the conversation from escalating.

 I let him know that I understood what he was saying, but that we were talking about different contexts.
 Yes, the phrase is originally meant to refer to general rowdy behavior that is typically associated with boys.
 However, I pointed out that the phrase these days has been manipulated to be an excuse for problematic behavior among boys and men that don’t involve those innocent things at all.

 I won’t go into detail about the conversation in its entirety, but just bring out the main points:

-- Filling the Shared Pool – The topic wasn’t something we were going to reach 100% full agreement.
+Filling the Shared Pool – The topic wasn’t something we were going to reach a 100% full agreement on.
 However, we did come to the understanding that both sides–in their own right–have a degree of accuracy to them.
 We both understood that the original context of the phrase is fine, but the newer context of the phrase is unethical.

 The authors, Kerry Patterson, Joseph Greeny, Ron McMillian, and Al Switzler, co-founded the company VitalSmarts.
 The company’s primary focus is to combine high-leverage best practices with cutting-edge training techniques in order to develop leaders and transform corporate culture.
 I would definitely recommend their resources for business owners, managers, and other people who are taking on other forms of leadership.